-The Council meets regularly in conjunction with the Minister’s Forums and as needed to share best practices and to discuss issues of common concern.
+The Council meets regularly in conjunction with the Minister’s Forums, and as needed, to share best practices and to discuss issues of common concern.
 They collaborate with each other and the Department of Education and Early Childhood Development to move forward on the priorities they establish each year.
-They strive to indentify priorities with outcomes that can be demonstrated, observed and/or measured.
+They strive to identify priorities with outcomes that can be demonstrated, observed and/or measured.

 Since forming in 2004, the Council of DEC Chairs has worked together to develop a strong voice in enhancing public education in New Brunswick.
 The Council of DEC Chairs is accountable to the members of their respective District Education Councils, their students and families, and the citizens of New Brunswick.
 Among their contributions and accomplishments are: